Archduke Joseph Francis of Austria

 Josef Franz, Archduke of Austria, Prince of Hungary (Josef Franz Leopold Anton Ignatius Maria; 28 March 1895 – 25 September 1957), was the eldest son of Archduke Joseph August of Austria and Princess Auguste Maria of Bavaria.
 As his father was the last Palatine of Hungary and was briefly considered a possible King of Hungary in 1919–1920, Josef Franz was a potential crown prince of Hungary.

-He was born during the reign of his great-grandfather (on his mother's side), Emperor Francis Joseph I of Austria, who was also his second cousin once removed on his father's side.
+He was born during the reign of his maternal great-grandfather Emperor Francis Joseph I of Austria.

+He wrote the libretto to Eugene Zador's 1939 opera Christopher Columbus.

 Marriage and issue

 On 4 October 1924, Archduke Josef Franz married Princess Anna of Saxony, a daughter of Friedrich August III of Saxony and Archduchess Luise of Austria-Tuscany.
 Anna and Joseph Francis had eight children: